Call us, we're at your service

 Everest Base Camp Trek View Point

-Key viewpoints include Kala Patthar for sunrise views, Mount Everest, Lhotse, Nuptse, Everest Base Camp, and many other surrounding peaks, as well as the Everest View Hotel, which offers panoramic views of the Himalayas and the valley.
+Key viewpoints of Everest Base Camp trek include Kala Patthar for sunrise views, Mount Everest, Lhotse, Nuptse, Everest Base Camp, and many other surrounding peaks, as well as the Everest View Hotel, which offers panoramic views of the Himalayas and the valley.

 Everest Base Camp Trek Extension